mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * similar to "Expand Select" but only moves to inside delimiters
   * no corresponding shrink command

+## Settings

+* to open, select Code...Preferences...Settings
+  or click gear in lower-right and select Settings or press ctrl-, (cmd-,)
+  * I mapped ctrl-U (cmd-U) for "User Settings" to open this.
+* left side shows available settings
+* right side shows settings that have been customized
+  * has separate tabs for settings that are global, workspace-specific, and folder-specific
+* many extensions can be configured by adding to user settings
+* validates all entries so only correct settings can be entered without warnings
+* can search for known settings containing given text using the search field at the top
+  * search is fuzzy
+  * hover over a found setting on the left side and click the pencil icon that appears to select a value and add it to the right side which shows the settings to be saved
+  * ex. enter "lig" to find the setting "editor.fontLigatures" which is false by default
+* can use /\* \*/ and // comments in this file
+  * useful to temporarily disable settings
+* stored in the files settings.json and keybindings.json
+  * in OS-specific locations
+    * Windows: %APPDATA%\Code\User\
+    * macOS: $HOME/Library/Application Support/Code/User/
+    * Linux: $HOME/.config/Code/User/
+  * can copy to another machine to share settings
+  * also consider automating synchronization of settings (described earlier)
+* project-specific customizations
+  * stored in project directory in .vscode directory
+    * files are settings.json and keybindings.json
+  * can check into version control so project team can share

 ## Settings Sync extension

 * useful when using VS Code from more than one computer